iredmail/docs/en_US/upgrade/0-upgrade.iredmail.0.9.9-1.0.md

 !!! warning

-    This feature requires Dovecot-2.2.x, do not apply it on Dovecot-2.1.x or earlier versions.
+    This feature requires Dovecot-2.2 or later releases, do not apply it on Dovecot-2.1.x or earlier versions.

 Open Dovecot config file `/etc/dovecot/dovecot.conf` (Linux/OpenBSD) or `/usr/local/etc/dovecot/dovecot.conf` (FreeBSD), find the `plugin {}` block